peekaview/peekaview/README.md

 Description of the overall project and its components.

 ## Components
-- LiveKit: Real-time audio/video functionality
+- Simple-Peer: Real-time video functionality
 - Caddy: Reverse proxy and SSL termination
 - Redis: Caching and temporary data storage
 - Control Server: Backend management